Pennsylvania Dog Bite Laws

 Getting Help With Your Pennsylvania Dog-Bite Case

-If you find yourself on either side of a Pennsylvania dog bite claim—as the animal's owner or as someone who suffered an injury—it could be time to discuss your situation with a lawyer.
-You can use the features on this page to connect with a qualified attorney in your area, or you can learn more about how to find the right personal injury lawyer for you and your case.
+If you're on either side of a Pennsylvania dog-bite claim—as the animal's owner or as someone who suffered an injury—it could be time to discuss your situation with a lawyer.
+A criminal defense attorney may be able to help if you've been charged with a crime over your dog's behavior.
+If you've been hurt, you can learn more about how to find the right personal injury lawyer for you and your case.

 Make the Most of Your Claim